develcrafter/wetube_nareumae/README.md

 # WeTube

-## Junior Full Stack Course from Nomad Coder
+## This is a Junior Full Stack Course from Nomad Coder

 Cloning Youtube with Vanilla and NodeJS